• Skip to primary navigation

 Here's a quick tip for you that will help your students improve their ability to analyze and write about text.
 The best part is that you will be scaffolding the process of literary analysis with assignments that take minutes to grade!
 Sound good?
 Read on!
 I kid you not when I say that I spent … [Read more...] about Scaffolding the process of literary analysis

 I'm always looking for ways to get students engaged in critical thinking and higher order discussions.
 I've tried a lot of things over the years, and hexagonal thinking has emerged as a favourite for me and my students.
-Read on to find out how to use hexagonal thinking activities in ELA … [Read more...] about Hexagonal thinking activities in ELA
+Read on to find out how to use hexagonal thinking activities in English … [Read more...] about Hexagonal thinking activities in English class

 Teaching students to analyze text